Schoolwide Syllabus Policies

 • Final grades are determined by a combination of all assignments and assessments throughout the year, regardless of the quarter the work was completed.

 Students should experience frequent feedback throughout each quarter.
-Teachers are required to record a minimum of 9 grades over the course of each quarter.
-Homework and classwork that are not for grading may be entered as CA or NE, to indicate completion, and will not directly impact the student’s grade.
+Teachers are required to record a minimum of 7 grades over the course of each quarter.
+Homework and classwork that are not for grading may be entered as Complete Assignment (CA) or No Evidence (NE), to indicate completion, and will not directly impact the student’s grade.

 FCPS uses the online Schoology (pronounced skool-ogy) learning management system to engage and support meaningful learning opportunities for all students.
 In Schoology, if a teacher assigns tasks to be completed it will also show up in the Schoology gradebook.
 The Schoology gradebook IS NOT the gradebook of record.
 The Schoology gradebook is a great place for students and families to find feedback on assignments.
 The SIS gradebook (StudentVUE and ParentVUE) is the gradebook of record for that course.